bombbomb/bombbomb-javascript-openapi/docs/PromptsApi.md

 <a name="createPromptBot"></a>
 # **createPromptBot**
-> PromptBotBot createPromptBot(listId, emailId, endDate, promptSubject, promptBody, botTypeId, templateId)
+> PromptBot createPromptBot(listId, emailId, name, subject, content, contactFieldValueColumn, botTypeId, templateId, opts)

 Create a running Prompt Bot for a list